 What do we gain from integrating the gender perspective in SALW frameworks?

-Integrating the gender perspective into SALW control means using gender disaggregated data to recognize and respond to gender-specific risks women and men face with respect to SALW.
-This information adds a dimension to the understanding of the problem which significantly affects the efficiency of interventions, but usually goes unnoticed.
-Integrating gender into all cycles of SALW control and management increases the understanding of the complexity of the problem and, therefore, enables the creation of more adequate and effective SALW control policies better suited to the challenge at hand.
+management increases the understanding of the complexity of the problem and, therefore, enables the creation of more adequate and effective SALW control policies better suited to the challenge at hand.
 The aim is a more secure society that is equally safe for both women and men.
 This can only be achieved if the different needs of women and men are considered.

 KEY DOCUMENTS